-Ivanka Trump Slammed Following Tweets About Jacksonville Madden Shooting
+Ivanka Trump Slammed Following Tweets About Jacksonville ‘Madden’ Shooting

 — tuna (@2naOnWhite) August 26, 2018

-While there were a few individuals in the responses of Ivanka’s tweet coming to her defense by claiming you really can’t blame anyone other than the shooter for what happened, the overwhelming majority seemed to believe the shooting could have been preventing if the POTUS had a handle on gun control.
+While there were a few individuals in the responses of Ivanka’s tweet coming to her defense by claiming you really can’t blame anyone other than the shooter for what happened, the overwhelming majority seemed to believe the shooting could have been prevented if the president had a handle on gun control.

-Ivanka wasn’t the only one in political power to take to Twitter to express condolences for the Madden tournament shooting, U.S. Senator Marco Rubio also said a few words.
+Ivanka wasn’t the only one in political power to take to Twitter to express condolences for the Madden tournament shooting.
+U.S. Senator Marco Rubio also said a few words.

 Horrifying news from #Jacksonville this afternoon.
 Have spoken to local authorities & am still awaiting more information on this shooting.
 Situation still unfolding, law enforcement is asking everyone to avoid the area. #Sayfie